-The mission of the Learning Communities program is to foster longitudinal relationships in a safe and inclusive environment to promote personal wellness and professional development.
+The mission of the Learning Communities program is to foster longitudinal relationships in a safe and welcoming environment to promote personal wellness and professional development.
 Our goal is to create healthy people who will be effective physician leaders.

 Students are assigned to an LC based on their clinical campus assignments and stay with the same community throughout their four years of medical school.